Motorcycle tires come with several numbers, letters, and symbols on their sidewalls. For a first-timer, they can seem both cryptic and overwhelming.

 Radial tires are denoted by a R. Radial picked up in adoption in the 80s for motorcycles.
 They largely replaced the bias-ply tires.
 Radial tires get their name because of the radial construction of the steel cord.
 Those are laid perpendicular to the direction of travel or radially to the center of the tire.

 While bias-ply tires are preferred for dirtbikes, adventure bikes with steel spokes and as cruiser replacement tires.
-Sport, supersports and superbikes typically use radial tubeless tyres.
+Sport, supersports and superbikes typically use radial tubeless tires.

-This refers to the inner diameter of the tyre measured in inches.
+This refers to the inner diameter of the tire measured in inches.
 This is equal to the diameter of the rim.

-This stands for type of vehicle — in this case a Motorcycle.
+This stands for the type of vehicle — in this case a Motorcycle.

 This numerical code represents the maximum weight the tire can carry when inflated to the correct pressure.
 In this case that maximum weight is 805lbs or 365kg as per the load index chart.